amukta14/Bitespeed-Backend-Task/README.md

 Visiting the root URL (`/`) in a browser will show a health check message.
 To use the API, send a POST request to `/identify` with a JSON body as shown above.

-## Deployment

-You can deploy this app to any Node.js hosting platform.
-For a live demo, use services like Render.com, Railway, or Vercel.